Learning to Control Stabilization in Column Generation: Computational Experiments

 Using fixed predicted duals may compromise convergence in smoothing.
 We therefore adopt the hybrid strategy of Proposition~\ref{prop:smooth-fix-hybrid}: the algorithm initially uses the predicted dual as the reference, then reverts to standard updates (e.g., the incumbent best dual).
 As dual prediction is not our focus, we refer to \cite{kraul2023machine,shen2024adaptive} for details.

-We augment ASCG-1, ASCG-2, and RLSCG(S) with two hybrid reference variants: \begin{itemize} \item \textit{Static Predicted Reference (SPR)}: The predicted dual serves as the reference solely at the first iteration before the algorithm switches to standard updates. \item \textit{Adaptive Predicted Reference (APR)}: The predicted dual is retained until stagnation (defined as a relative objective improvement $<10^{-3}$ for 5 consecutive iterations), after which standard updates resume. \end{itemize} Table~\ref{tab:impact_time} reports computation times for large-scale instances; detailed boxplots are in Appendix~\ref{appendix: Predicted Duals in Smoothing}.
+We augment ASCG-1, ASCG-2, and RLSCG(S) with two hybrid reference variants: \begin{itemize} \item \textit{Static Predicted Reference (SPR)}: The predicted dual serves as the reference solely at the first iteration before the algorithm switches to standard updates. \item \textit{Adaptive Predicted Reference (APR)}: The predicted dual is retained until stagnation (defined as a relative objective improvement $<10^{-3}$ for 5 consecutive iterations), after which standard updates resume. \end{itemize}

+Table~\ref{tab:impact_time} reports computation times for large instances; detailed boxplots are in Appendix~\ref{appendix: Predicted Duals in Smoothing}.
 We highlight three findings.
-First, predicted duals substantially improve rule-based methods, reducing computation times by up to 90\%.
-Second, RLSCG(S) also benefits, though less strongly, suggesting greater robustness to the initial reference point; nevertheless, combining it with the static strategy yields the best performance in most cases, indicating complementarity between strong references and adaptive parameter selection.
-Third, no predicted-reference strategy dominates uniformly, implying that the optimal switching point is instance-dependent.
-Overall, even a single use of the predicted dual can significantly enhance rule-based stabilization.
+First, predicted duals can substantially improve rule-based methods, reducing computation times by up to 78\% (e.g., ASCG-2 on Gen\_3), though these gains are not universal across all test sets.
+Second, the impact on RLSCG(S) is mixed: predicted references help on Gen\_1 and Gen\_3 (up to -19\%) but yield little to no improvement on Gen\_2 and Gen\_4.
+This suggests that the learned policy is already effective, leaving little room for further improvement by leveraging predicted duals.
+Third, no predicted-reference strategy dominates uniformly, implying that the optimal switching point is highly instance-dependent.

-A natural question is whether a good reference point alone can close the gap with the learned policy.
-On some instances, it nearly does.
-On Gen\_1 Large (Figure~\ref{fig:ws_impact_gen1}), ASCG-2 with a predicted reference (108s) becomes highly competitive with the predictive RLSCG(S) variant (98s), providing a strong alternative without RL training.
-However, on Gen\_2 Large (Figure~\ref{fig:ws_impact_gen2}), the gap remains pronounced: standard RLSCG(S) solves in 40s, nearly 4.5 times faster than predicted ASCG-2 (183.7s).
-This highlights that while predicted reference points can improve rule-based methods, the learned policy provides more consistent gains across diverse instance structures.
+A natural question is whether a good reference point alone closes the gap with the learned policy.
+On Gen\_1 Large (Figure~\ref{fig:ws_impact_gen1}), predicted ASCG-2 narrows the gap to within ${\sim}24\%$ of standard RLSCG(S).
+However, on Gen\_2 Large (Figure~\ref{fig:ws_impact_gen2}), the gap remains pronounced: RLSCG(S) is nearly 3.6 times faster than predicted ASCG-2.
+This highlights that while predicted references improve rule-based methods, the learned policy provides more consistent gains across diverse instances.